zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getmodulemetadata-method.md

 ## <a name="parameters"></a>Parameter
  `moduleId`
- [in] Die ID des Moduls, der die Schnittstelleninstanz zugeordnet werden soll.
+ [in] The ID of the module to which the interface instance will be mapped.

  `dwOpenFlags`
- [in] Der Wert der [CorOpenFlags](../../../../docs/framework/unmanaged-api/metadata/coropenflags-enumeration.md) -Enumeration, der den Modus für das Öffnen von Manifestdateien angibt.
-Nur die `ofRead`, `ofWrite` und `ofNoTransform` Bits sind gültig.
+ [in] A value of the [CorOpenFlags](../../../../docs/framework/unmanaged-api/metadata/coropenflags-enumeration.md) enumeration that specifies the mode for opening manifest files.
+Only the `ofRead`, `ofWrite` and `ofNoTransform` bits are valid.

  `riid`
- [in] Der Verweis-ID (GUID) der Metadatenschnittstelle, deren Instanz abgerufen werden.
-Finden Sie unter [Metadatenschnittstellen](../../../../docs/framework/unmanaged-api/metadata/metadata-interfaces.md) eine Liste der Schnittstellen.
+ [in] The reference ID (GUID) of the metadata interface whose instance will be retrieved.
+See [Metadata Interfaces](../../../../docs/framework/unmanaged-api/metadata/metadata-interfaces.md) for a list of the interfaces.

  `ppOut`
- [out] Ein Zeiger auf die Adresse der Instanz der Schnittstelle.
+ [out] A pointer to the address of the metadata interface instance.

 ## <a name="remarks"></a>Hinweise
- Möglicherweise stellen Sie für die Metadaten in Lese-/Schreibmodus geöffnet werden, aber dies führt zu langsameren metadatenausführung des Programms, da Änderungen kann nicht die Metadaten wie vom Compiler optimiert werden.
+ You may ask for the metadata to be opened in read/write mode, but this will result in slower metadata execution of the program, because changes made to the metadata cannot be optimized as they were from the compiler.

- Einige Module (z.
-B. Ressourcenmodule) verfügen über keine Metadaten.
-In diesen Fällen `GetModuleMetaData` gibt einen HRESULT-Wert von S_FALSE oder Null in *`ppOut`.
+ Some modules (such as resource modules) have no metadata.
+In those cases, `GetModuleMetaData` will return an HRESULT value of S_FALSE, and a null in *`ppOut`.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h